smartcontractkit/documentation/docs/chainlink-keepers/compatible-contracts.md

 > ⚠️ Important note
 > Ensure your `performUpkeep` is idempotent.
 Your `performUpkeep` should change state such that `checkUpkeep` will not return `true` for the same subset of work once said work is complete.
 Otherwise the Upkeep will remain eligible and result in multiple performances by the Keeper Network on the exactly same subset of work.

+The Upkeep that is performed is subject to the `callGasLimit` in the [configuration of the registry](/docs/chainlink-keepers/overview/#configuration).